Docs/ Connect to EC2 Instances without SSH Port 22

 Port forwarding

-AWS SSM supports port forwarding to access services on private instances.
-This is useful for reaching databases (such as RDS) through a bastion instance without exposing them to the internet:
+AWS SSM supports port forwarding to access services on private instances – for example, reaching RDS through a bastion instance without exposing it to the internet:

 # Forward local port 5432 to an RDS instance through an EC2 bastion